 Another issue that plagues many candle lovers is tunneling.
 This happens when you don’t do a long enough burn the first time you light a candle, also called a “memory burn.”
 A new candle always remembers its first melt pool (the circle of melted wax around the flame).
 So, when you first light a candle, remember to let it burn long enough to melt to the edge or within about 1/4 inch of it.

 If you don’t, then the next time you light your candle, the melt pool may only spread as wide as it did the first time.
-But if you forgot, don’t worry — candle tunneling is easy to fix.
+But if you forgot, don’t worry — candle tunneling is simple to fix.

 The Difference a Wick Makes